DominikGuzei/flawless.css/README.md

     </body>
 ```

 This is the markup we could use for a basic two column layout with header and footer.
 We don’t have to put any classes about the layout or design here.
-This is pure semantics, okay?
+This is pure semantics, and it’s beautiful.

 Here’s the CSS needed to build the complete grid: